How to lift & lower a VW bus.

 Modifying 1964-67 bus front suspension

-The absolute best front axle ever built by Volkswagen ! was 1965-67. its just solid German engineering and all around cool, with standardized Timken bearings and hard as space junk needle bearings + babbot/tefflon king pin bushings.
+The absolute best front axle ever built by Volkswagen was from 1965 to 1967.
+It was German engineering and manufacturing at its best, all around cool.
+With standardized Timken wheel bearings, hard as space junk needle bearings and babbot/tefflon king pin bushings.
 These beams literally don’t wear out, unless you don’t grease them.
-They do have a weak spot, they tend to bend lower driver or passenger trailing arms at medium to high curb impact.
+They do have a weak spot, they tend to bend lower driver or passenger trailing arms, in accidents.
 Because VW hacked a sway bay onto the arm and reduced the actual arm material.
-So keep an eye out for lower bent 64-67 trailing arms, “it happens on all years at some level”.
+So keep an eye out for bent lower 64-67 trailing arms, “it happens on all years at some level”.

 1968-70 Volkswagen bus suspension, lift & lower